heyitsjames/cat_generator/README.md

 # CatGenerator
-A simple app that provides a good way to learn ExUnit, Mockery, and General TDD practices.
+A simple app that generates cats, and provides a good way to learn ExUnit, Mockery, and General TDD practices.

-To get the adornments for your cats that you generate, you'll need https://github.com/heyitsjames/cat_outfits running as well.

 ## Installation and usage